6 Creative Ways to Declutter Your Office

 1. Keep only current responsibilities on your desk

-Your desk is the first place you want to tackle.
+Your desk is the first place you want to organize.
 “If you start by clearing and organizing your desk, you’ll quickly sharpen your focus, improve your productivity and – bonus – impress your colleagues,” Zaslow states.
 This takes no time at all.
 Start by “paring down the items on your desk to the things you use daily plus a few personal items that fill you with pleasure when you look at them,” says organizing expert Jill Annis.
 After all, your office shouldn’t be all work and no play.
 Personal items help bring joy and calm to a stressful space.

 2. Use colorful folders